ben-z-original/omnicrack30k/README.md

 </p>

 ## References
-Don't forget to give credit to partly excellent work done by the following authors in terms of creation and provision of crack segmentation datasets:
+Don't forget to give credit to the partly excellent work done by the following authors in terms of creation and provision of crack segmentation datasets:

 ####  AEL
 ```